danielharrell/open-eyes-lect-2017-18/Open.md

 which was very near her, and then for a minute the two women clasped each other as if they had been in a shipwreck.

-Nor is this a singular case in the novel.
-For Dorothea herself is subject to an egoism all her own, as she marries a man she first compares, on the barest look, to the likes of Locke, Milton, Pascal.
-In the hands of a lesser writer, Dorothea's transcendence of ego might have been made a matter of learning she had married a lesser man.
+Nor is this the only depiction in the novel of how egoism is transcended in a recognition of selfhood.
+Dorothea herself is subject to egoism, as she marries a man she first compares, on the barest look, to the likes---such as she imagines them---of Locke, or Milton, or Pascal.
+A lesser writer might have made Dorothea's transcendence of ego a matter of learning she had married a lesser man.
 But in the hands of Eliot, what Dorothea has to learn involves the giving-up of any comparisons, to discover she had married another self:

 > We are all of us born in moral stupidity, taking the world as an udder to feed our supreme selves: Dorothea had early